leanprover/theorem_proving_in_lean4/type_classes.md

 The main idea behind type classes is to make arguments such as `Add a` implicit, and to use all these type classes to synthesize the desired `Type` instances automatically through a process known as *type class resolution*.
-In Lean, by changing `structure` to `class` in the example above, the type of `Add.add` becomes:
+You can do this in Lean, by changing `structure` to `class` as follows:
 ```lean
 # namespace Ex
 class Add (a : Type) where